-Upon your return, you will attend the Global Engagement Seminar, a program designed to help you “unpack” your experiences.
-You will learn valuable tools for communicating the skills you gained overseas to future employers during your co-op/job search and is also a great way to share your experiences, your photos and your excitement with each other.
-You will receive information on the date of the Global Engagement Seminar after you return from your study abroad program.
+Upon your return, you will attend a Global Engagement Workshop, a program designed to help you “unpack” your experiences.
+You will learn valuable tools for communicating the skills you gained overseas to future employers during your co-op/job search, reflect on your experiences, and share your excitement with other returning students.
+You will receive information on the date of the Global Engagement Workshops after you return from your study abroad program.

 Global Ambassador Program

 Did you have a life changing experience while studying abroad?
 Was there something you learned that you wished you had been told before you left?
-Work as a Global Ambassador for the Education Abroad office and make an impact on other students as they prepare for their own profound overseas journey!
-As a Global Ambassador you will help us recruit students by sharing your personal experience, photos and advice with students through a variety of Education Abroad events including the Study Abroad Fair, information tables, pre-departure meeting, etc. and by connecting with students one-on-one.
-Global Ambassadors are paid student employees of the Education Abroad office and can expect to work about 20 hours each semester.
+Work as a Global Ambassador for RIT Global and make an impact on other students as they prepare for their own profound overseas journey!
+Even if you only went abroad for a few weeks, consider being a Global Ambassador.
+As a Global Ambassador you will help us recruit students by sharing your personal experience, photos and advice with students through a variety of RIT Global events including the Study Abroad Fair, information tables, Pre-Departure etc. and by connecting with students one-on-one.
+The Global Ambassador is a paid position, and we recruit students at the beginning of each fall semester.
+For more information contact Cecelia Hencke at firstname.lastname@example.org.

 If you are interested in going overseas again for an extended amount of time to earn a Master’s degree, teach English or conduct research, consider applying for a prestigious fellowship such as the Fulbright, Rhodes or Marshall.
-Please visit the Fellowships section of this website for more information.
+Please visit the Fellowships section of this website for more information or contact Jenny Sullivan at email@example.com.

 Become A Global Citizen